dj1ch/minigotchi/README.md

 https://www.amazon.com/QCCAN-Internet-ESP8266-Compatible-MicroPython/dp

 - Learn C/C++ basics
+####
+#### Contributing
+Contributions to the code itself are going to be accepted!
+Small, and potentially useless pull requests will be ignored.
+I don't want to waste your time or my time on something as insignificant as adding a space, or putting a link to something I don't need.
+See more [here](CONTRIBUTING.md).
+Thank you!
+####
 #### Last but not least...
 Some thank yous!
 ##### Thanks to these projects for making this a little bit more possible for me: